Quantum Probability assignment limited by relativistic causality: Introduction

 \section{Introduction}

-The compatibility between nonlocality in quantum mechanics and causality in special relativity is a fundamental question and not fully understood yet.
-Quantum nonlocality manifests itself in joint probability distributions between local measurement results on an entangled state shared between two space-like separate parties, Alice and Bob \cite{Bell}.
-A local measurement on one state of entangled pair by Alice seems to influence the other state of Bob instantaneously.
-This means that the speed of the hypothetical influence of quantum nonlocality seems to be infinite.
-The important question is whether the hypothetical influence can be used as a tool of faster-than-light communication.
+The compatibility between nonlocality in quantum mechanics and causality in special relativity is a fundamental question but not fully understood yet.
+Quantum nonlocality manifests itself in the correlations of local measurement outcomes on an entangled state shared between two space-like separate parties, Alice and Bob \cite{Bell}.
+A local measurement on one state of entangled pair by Alice (Bob) influences the other state of Bob (Alice) instantaneously in the standard quantum physics because no physical processes are suggested in quantum measurement postulates.
+An important question is whether the hypothetical influence between the space-like separate pair can violate (relativistic) causality.
+The causality has been considered as a prohibition of faster-than-light signaling, which is called 'no-signaling' condition.
 Bancal et al. have shown that for any finite speed hypothetical influences, faster-than-light communication can be built \cite{Bancal}.
-According to their results, only when the collapse of the states by measurement is instantaneous, quantum nonlocality can be reconciled with relativistic causality.
+According to their results, only when the speed of the hypothetical influence is infinite, the quantum nonlocality can be reconciled with no-signaling condition.
 Recent experiments determined that the lower bound of the speed of the hypothetical influence has to exceed the speed of light by at least four orders of magnitude \cite{Salart, Yin}.
-Those results suggest that the superluminal signaling by using quantum nonlocality seems to be implausible.
-The origin of this impossibility, however, is not clearly understood yet.
+Those results suggest that the speed of the hypothetical influence would be infinite so that quantum nonlocality satisfies no-signaling condition.